-These barrels are finely decorated with colorful drawings, which sure deserve some attention.
+These barrels are finely decorated with colourful drawings, which surely deserve some attention.

 The Meiji Jingu is often a place for Shinto rites and we had the opportunity to witness to a Shinto wedding, albeit from a distance.

 Very famous inside the temple are the married trees, bound together by a sacred rope.
-I sure don’t want to sound disrespectful here, but for some some reasons the entire place reminded me of the anime Inuyasha by Rumiko Takahashi and its porting on our consoles.
+I sure don’t want to sound disrespectful here, but for some reasons the entire place reminded me of the anime Inuyasha by Rumiko Takahashi and it’s porting on our consoles.

-After the temple is was time to dive into the crowded streets of Harajuku and its Omotesando Avenue and Takeshita Street, full of fashion stores for adults and teen-agers, together with fashionable coffee shops and restaurants.
-The weirdest thing we saw was a Cat Cafe, where clients can spend some time sipping a coffe while playing with a cat of their choice.
+After the temple, it was time to dive into the crowded streets of Harajuku and its Omotesando Avenue and Takeshita Street, full of fashion stores for adults and teenagers, together with fashionable coffee shops and restaurants.
+The weirdest thing we saw was a Cat Cafe, where clients can spend some time sipping a coffee while playing with a cat of their choice.

-The day then ended in the center of Shibuya, where we went to see the famous statue of the dog Hachiko.
+The day then ended in the centre of Shibuya, where we went to see the famous statue of the dog Hachiko.

-As you might know, this is the true story of this faithfull dog that, for almost a decade after the death of its master, Professor Ueno, awaited every his return from work every single day at the station entrance.
+As you might know, this is the true story of this faithful dog that, for almost a decade after the death of its master, Professor Ueno, awaited every his return from work every single day at the station entrance.
 The story of such legendary loyalty inspired books, articles and a movie starring Richard Gere.
-I hope you will excuse me if I pass on on this….
+I hope you will excuse me if I pass on on this…

 Day 8 started with a visit to Tsukiji Market, which is best known to be one of the world’s largest fish markets.

 The best, though, had yet to come, since we were heading to Kabukicho.
-The name comes from the fact that after WWII the area was planned to host a kabuki theatre (one of the traditional japanese kinds of theaters) and the name sticked to the district even after the original plan was changed and no theater was built.
-Nowadays the area is a very lively district that houses a full load of bars, nightclubs and the likes and therefore it is now known as the “red light district”, even though not in the european way.
+The name comes from the fact that after WWII the area was planned to host a kabuki theatre (one of the traditional Japanese kinds of theatres) and the name stuck to the district even after the original plan was changed and no theatre was built.
+Nowadays the area is a very lively district that houses a full load of bars, nightclubs and the likes and therefore it is now known as the “red light district”, even though not in the European way.

 From my point of view, Kabukicho was interesting because it is no matter what the famous Kamurocho district that we find in the Yakuza series from the very start.